 St. Mark School, opened in 2001.
 It is located on Mountain St. in Beamsville in the Town of Lincoln.
 It is a beautiful setting for a school on the Niagara escarpment.
 Our two-story school has grown to 15 classrooms and 4 portables along with a fully equipped library and computer lab.
 We are a community of life-long learners who work together and through the cooperation of the school-home-church community, St. Mark School is "Shaping the Future Together".

 Total enrolment as of September 2010: 432

-Prepared by: Rob Ciarlo, Superintendent of Education -------------- ---

-Presented by: Rob Ciarlo, Superintendent of Education
+Prepared by: Rob Ciarlo, Superintendent of Education Presented by: Rob Ciarlo, Superintendent of Education Approved by: John Crocco, Director of Education

 Date: November 23, 2010